The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Related Work

+Closer to our framing, Saha et al.~\cite{saha2026kitten} analyze the distinctiveness of public threat-group profiles for attribution.
+They find that only a minority of \attack{} groups have group-specific techniques, and that software often provides stronger group-level signatures than techniques alone.
+Our focus is complementary: we study campaign and intrusion-set profiles within the Enterprise bundle, computing exact positive-evidence witnesses and subsumption cases.
+We then ask whether the underlying \stix{} representation contains the procedural semantics required for execution, even when profiles are sufficiently distinctive for attribution.
+Their work highlights the limits of attribution specificity; ours addresses the limits of procedural sufficiency for emulation.

-In the field of detection and investigation, systems based on telemetry and provenance graphs, including provenance-based EDR and endpoint monitoring, use \attack{} as an annotation taxonomy but reconstruct attack structure from logs rather than from CTI.
-Provenance-based detectors such as HOLMES, UNICORN, and ATLAS~\cite{milajerdi2019holmes,han2020unicorn,abdulellah2021atlas}, and later systems such as ALchemist and NODLINK~\cite{yu2021alchemist,li2024nodlink}, demonstrate that correlating whole-system audit data is effective for reconstructing APT campaigns.
-Recent work on provenance graph learning and scalable detection, including Flash, Kairos, DistDet, PROGRAPHER, and ProvG-Searcher~\cite{10646725,10646673,feng2023distdet,fanyang2023prographer,altinisik2023provg}, improves the efficiency and accuracy of anomaly detection and search over large graphs.
-Other approaches focus on tactic and technique recognition or online segmentation, such as TREC, TAPAS, SLOT, and OCR-APT~\cite{lv2024trec,zhang2025tapas,qiao2025slot,aly2025ocrapt}, or address lateral movement detection in temporal network graphs~\cite{king2023euler,khoury2024jbeil}.
-Complementary measurements highlight practical and industrial aspects of provenance-based EDR and auditing, including operating costs, triage effort, and logging limitations~\cite{dong2023arewe,jiang2023auditing}.
-Together, these works provide detailed visibility into campaign behavior and operational constraints.
-However, they do not examine the use of \stix{} as a primary procedural source for emulation: in these approaches, attack chains are reconstructed from telemetry rather than derived from CTI object structures.
+In detection and investigation, telemetry and provenance-based systems use \attack{} as an annotation taxonomy but reconstruct attack structure from logs rather than from CTI.
+Provenance-based detectors such as HOLMES, UNICORN, and ATLAS~\cite{milajerdi2019holmes,han2020unicorn,abdulellah2021atlas}, followed by ALchemist and NODLINK~\cite{yu2021alchemist,li2024nodlink}, demonstrate the utility of whole-system audit data for reconstructing APT campaigns.
+Later work on provenance graph learning and scalable detection, such as Flash, Kairos, DistDet, PROGRAPHER, and ProvG-Searcher~\cite{10646725,10646673,feng2023distdet,fanyang2023prographer,altinisik2023provg}, improves efficiency and search over large graphs.

+Other research addresses tactic and technique recognition or online segmentation, as in TREC, TAPAS, SLOT, and OCR-APT~\cite{lv2024trec,zhang2025tapas,qiao2025slot,aly2025ocrapt}, or targets lateral movement detection in temporal network graphs~\cite{king2023euler,khoury2024jbeil}.
+Complementary measurements highlight operational aspects of provenance-based EDR and auditing, including costs, triage, and logging limitations~\cite{dong2023arewe,jiang2023auditing}.
+These works provide detailed visibility into campaign behavior and operational constraints, but reconstruct attack chains from telemetry rather than from CTI object structures.